Dynamic Trunking Protocol

-The Dynamic Trunking Protocol (DTP) is a proprietary networking protocol developed by Cisco Systems for the purpose of negotiating trunking on a link between two VLAN-aware switches, and for negotiating the type of trunking encapsulation to be used.
-It works on Layer 2 of the OSI model.
+The Dynamic Trunking Protocol (DTP) is a proprietary link layer protocol developed by Cisco Systems for the purpose of negotiating trunking on a link between two VLAN-aware switches, and for negotiating the type of trunking encapsulation to be used.
 VLAN trunks formed using DTP may utilize either IEEE 802.1Q or Cisco ISL trunking protocols.

 DTP should not be confused with VTP, as they serve different purposes.
 VTP communicates VLAN existence information between switches.
 DTP aids with trunk port establishment.
 Neither protocol transmits the data frames that trunks carry.

 Switch port modes

 The following switch port mode settings exist: